-There are many reasons for one to intercept SSL/TLS connections.
-For companies it's the base for Data Loss Prevention (DLP) programs, for pentesters it's to understand and attack an application and for me, it's a way to implement a new feature on Gauntlet that will allow users to add custom headers to scanners' requests.
+There are many reasons for intercepting SSL/TLS connections.
+For companies, it's the basis for Data Loss Prevention (DLP) programs.
+For pentesters, it's to understand and attack an application.
+And for me, it's a way to implement a new feature on Gauntlet.io that will allow users to add custom headers to scanners' requests.

-With custom headers you will be able to override an existing header or add a new one.
-There are many reasons that users may want to do this, such as:
+With custom headers, you will be able to override an existing header or add a new one.
+There are many reasons why users may want to do this, such as:

 - Add an extra header to track all requests performed by Gauntlet

-- Add an additional headers that is necessary for the application to work
+- Add additional headers that are necessary for the application to work

-- We could rely on each scanner to add a custom header .. if the scanners support such feature, which is unlikely
+- We could rely on each scanner to add a custom header, but it's unlikely that scanners support such a feature.

-- Add one layer on top of scanner requests that will intercept them and modify, which sounds much more plausible
+- We can add a layer on top of scanner requests that will intercept and modify them, which sounds much more plausible.

-To intercept those requests we can use a proxy, a program specifically built to intercept requests and responses, such as squid.
-But squid is focused on content filtering and caching rather than request/response manipulation, but can do it to a certain extent, e.g., add headers.
+To intercept those requests, we can use a proxy, a program specifically built to intercept requests and responses, such as squid.
+However, squid is focused on content filtering and caching rather than request/response manipulation, although it can add headers to a certain extent.

-The problem is that squid doesn't support SSL interceptation out of the box.
+The problem is that squid doesn't support SSL interception out of the box.
 You need to recompile it with certain flags.
-That said I was looking for the source on the official website, and for my surprise I also identified that the squid version available on Ubuntu package repository is much lower than the latest version (from 3.0 to 3.5).
+While looking for the source on the official website, I was surprised to find that the squid version available in the Ubuntu package repository is much lower than the latest version (from 3.0 to 3.5).

-Ok, I downloaded the latest version, added flags, compiled, started squid passing
+Okay, I downloaded the latest version, added flags, compiled it, and started squid, passing

-https_port 3129 on the configuration file, but this port didn't show up no matter what.
+https_port 3129 in the configuration file.
+However, this port didn't show up no matter what.
 Only the

-http_port 3128, which is the port to intercept http traffic.
-I could try again, check flags and everything else, but the documentation on squid, although the software be popular, is very messy compared to documentation on programming languages and APIs.
-It's weird because squid is popular since a long time ago, but it's still hard to figure out some things.
+http_port 3128, which is the port to intercept HTTP traffic, appeared.
+I could try again, check the flags and everything else, but the documentation for squid, although popular software, is very messy compared to documentation for programming languages and APIs.
+It's weird because squid has been popular for a long time, but it's still hard to figure out some things.

-And then I realized that there is a proxy built specifically to manipulate requests and responses.
+And then I realized that there is a proxy specifically built to manipulate requests and responses.
 That's what I was looking for in the first place.
-That's the mitmproxy.
-A program built in python.
+That's mitmproxy, a program built in Python.

-Only a few commands to let it up and running:
+Just a few commands to get it up and running:

-sudo apt-get install python-pip python-dev libffi-dev libssl-dev libxml2-dev libxslt1-dev libjpeg8-dev zlib1g-dev sudo pip install mitmproxy mitmdump # mitmproxy actually is an interactive console # mitmdump is basically "mitm capabilities for tcpdump" that comes w/ mitmproxy
+sudo apt-get install python-pip python-dev libffi-dev libssl-dev libxml2-dev libxslt1-dev libjpeg8-dev zlib1g-dev sudo pip install mitmproxy mitmdump # mitmproxy is an interactive console # mitmdump is basically "mitm capabilities for tcpdump" that comes with mitmproxy

 And to test: